Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and European civics and ethics.
-Lecture and seminar, with attention to above assigned, Immanuel Kant, Critique of Judgment (1790), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, Immanuel Kant, Groundwork of the Metaphysics of Morals (1785), along with associated law and regulation.

 Wednesday, Social Sciences

-Modern Atlantic and European anthropology, economics, and politics.
-Lecture and seminar, with attention to above assigned, along with associated studies.
+Modern conversations in human and social sciences.
+Lecture and seminar, with attention to above assigned, Thomas Robert Malthus, An Essay on the Principle of Population (1798), along with associated studies.

 Thursday, Natural Sciences